MarkWarneke/markwarneke.github.io/_posts/2021-03-14-Query-Azure-Resources-Using-Python.md

 # print the error messagelog
 az("group show -n does-not-exsist")[2]
 ```

+## How it works

+The package is an easy-to-use abstraction on top of the officiale Microsoft [Azure CLI](https://github.com/Azure/azure-cli).
+The official [azure.cli.core](https://github.com/Azure/azure-cli/blob/dev/src/azure-cli-core/azure/cli/core/__init__.py) library is simply wrapped in a funciton to execute Azure CLI commands using Python3.
+The package provides a funciton `az` the is based on the class `AzCLI`.
+It exposes the function to execute `az` commands and returns the results in a structured manner.

+It has thus a similar API and usage to the shell version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), but commands can be executed within Python, leveraging Pythons full potential.

+The package uses the stored credentials in [~/.azure](https://github.com/Azure/azure-cli/blob/dev/src/azure-cli-core/azure/cli/core/_environment.py) folder to retrieve the current context and log-in information.
+This is particularly useful if you want to [programmatically set the current Azure Configuration](#programmatically-setting-the-azure-config), for instance when dealing with multiple Azure tenants.

 {: .box-warning}
 Visit [pypi.org/project/az.cli/](https://pypi.org/project/az.cli/) now and install the package to try it yourself!